alinex/node-validator/README.md

   https://img.shields.io/github/issues/alinex/node-validator.svg?maxAge=86400)](
   https://github.com/alinex/node-validator/issues)

+**This repository is outdated, find it now at https://alinex.gitlab.io/node-validator.**

 The ultimate validation library for javascript!

 This module will help validating complex structures.
 And should be used on all external information.